-- Satellite ISPs / Mobile ISPs - DNS requests are cached to increase performance
+Satellite ISPs / Mobile ISPs - DNS requests are cached to increase performance

     Comcast/Xfinity clients that are using static IP addressing will need to contact their ISP prior to installation and configuration of the DNSFilter Roaming Client.
-This is due to EdgeProtection Security, this feature set will block/reject traffic to outside DNS Server’s.
-This feature can be disabled by Comcast/Xfinity Customer Support, it is also advised that the Modem be placed into passthrough mode.
+This is due to EdgeProtection Security.
+This feature set will block/reject traffic outside DNS Servers.
+This feature can be disabled by Comcast/Xfinity Customer Support, and it is also advised that the Modem be placed into passthrough mode.
 This can be accomplished by disabling the firewall features, Local IP Network DHCP, and Wi-Fi services.

     Before testing for a suspected transparent DNS proxy as the reason for not experiencing content filtering, refer to our Caching article, which is the reason for most false alarms when content filtering does not appear to be working.